qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/migration/migration_from_2_x.rst

 * Indigo, Simple: no changes from previous releases
 * Modern: shadows and rounded borders no longer available in IE 8
-* Classic: shadows no longer available in IE 8, text field and text areas are missing the double border
+* Classic: shadows no longer available in IE 8; text fields and text areas only with single not double borders

 Custom Themes